Toy-Department/CMM-Arm/App/docs/HARDWARE.md

 4. Type `STOP` to halt streaming

 ### 3. Application Test
-1. Launch the CMM Digitizing Arm application
+1. Launch the CMM Arm application
 2. Connect to your Arduino
 3. Enable Live Recording and start recording
 4. Move the arm and watch the 3D viewer update